-Black Comedy: The main protagonists have unappealing flaws, there's fanservice for only the males, the aliens range from Ugly Cute to entirely horrific, satire creeps into the show now and then, and the reset button endings for each episode means that Anyone Can Die and be fine the following week... in a comedy!
+Black Comedy: The main protagonists have unappealing flaws, there's ridiculous male-oriented fanservice, the aliens range from Ugly Cute to entirely horrific, satire creeps into the show now and then, and the reset button endings for each episode means that Anyone Can Die and be fine the following week... in a comedy!

 Bland-Name Product: BooBies, which is quite obviously Hooters IN SPAAAAAAACE!.
 Some branches even have their waitresses wearing T-shirts with a very similar logo, with a koala in place of the owl.